 The factor nobody talks about enough

 How you get on with your instructor as a person matters more than any metric.
 You are spending 40–60 hours in a car, under stress, learning something new, making mistakes repeatedly, and being corrected throughout.
-If the instructor's feedback style makes you more anxious rather than less — if their explanations don't land for you, if the dynamic in the car is tense — the number of hours you need will increase.
+If the instructor's feedback style makes you more anxious rather than less, the number of hours you need will increase.
 Significantly.

 Pass rate claims — how to read them

 Every driving instructor claims to have an exceptional pass rate.
 "90%+ pass rates" appears in so many bios that it's effectively meaningless.
-DVSA does not publish individual instructor pass rates — that data is not available to the public — so any figure an instructor quotes is self-reported, unverified, and potentially based on whatever calculation makes them look best.
+DVSA does not publish individual instructor pass rates — any figure an instructor quotes is self-reported, unverified, and potentially based on whatever calculation makes them look best.

-The right response to a pass rate claim is to note it and ask a follow-up: "How many tests did your students take last year?"
-An instructor who tested 5 students and 4 passed has a quoted pass rate of 80% — which is excellent in absolute terms, and also a sample size of 5.
+The right response to a pass rate claim is to ask a follow-up: "How many tests did your students take last year?"
+An instructor who tested 5 students and 4 passed has a quoted rate of 80% and a sample size of 5.
 An instructor who tested 60 students is giving you a meaningful data point.
-The ratio only tells you something useful when the volume is high enough to be statistically credible.

 Also see: How Many Lessons Does It Take to Pass? | Most Common Driving Test Fails | Driving Lessons Hub